gameshowstudio/gameshowstudio.github.io/help/index.md

 ## Getting Started with Game Show Studio

-Starting a game and connecting to players with Game Show Studio is easy, as demonstrated in this video:
+Learn how easy it is to get started with Game Show Studio by watching this video:

 {% include youtube-player.html id="tKtZ-UBI6ls" %}